 Site Loader

 From sickness to vacations and from holidays to personal reasons, every working individual deserves a certain amount of leave.
 Taking leave is essential to promote good physical and mental health and improve people’s work-life balance and happier surroundings.
-Unlike any other country, the United States has taken a step toward creating awareness about medical leave, which every employee deserves.
+Unlike any other country, the United States has taken a step toward creating awareness about medical leave, which every employee deserves that’s why on February 05, 1993 the United State’s official signed into a law called “Family Medical Leave Act”.
+The FMLA act makes employee eligible to take certain amount of leave without worrying about their job.

-FMLA helps eligible people take unpaid but job-protected leaves for any family or medical reasons without worrying about it.
-According to Internal Revenue Code Section 45S, a tax credit is provided to employers accounted for under FMLA.
+Family Medical Leave Act helps eligible people take unpaid but job-protected leaves for any family or medical reasons without worrying about it.
+According to Internal Revenue Code Section 45S, a tax credit is provided to employers accounted for under FMLA act.
 Eligible employers may claim the credit, equal to a percentage of wages they pay qualifying employees while on family and medical leave.
 The credit is effective for wages paid in taxable years beginning after December 31, 2017, and before January 1, 2026.
 It allows up to 12 weeks of leave for the following reasons:

 • Serious health condition or family emergency